 Organization of Federal Administration in Pakistan

-The central secretariat under the federal government operates under different sets of ministries, divisions attached departments, subordinate bodies, autonomous and semi-autonomous bodies under a federal government.
+The central secretariat under the federal government operates under different sets of ministries, divisions attached to departments, subordinate bodies, and autonomous and semi-autonomous bodies under a federal government.
 The functioning of each body is hierarchic with a ministry at the top level and semi-autonomous bodies functioning at the lowest levels.

 a.
 Prime Minister